photo: Carol Kyros Walker

 No gum or jewelry allowed in class.

 Girl's uniform.
 Black leotard, pink footed tights, pink shoes, hair neatly and securely arranged off neck.
 Advanced students may wear any solid color leotard with pink footed tights, pink shoes.
-Sweat pants or leg warmers are not to be worn in class.
+Sweat pants or leg warmers may not to be worn in class.

 Boy's Uniform.
 T-Shirt, black or gray tights, dance belt, white or black shoes.
 Sweat pants or leg warmers may not be worn.